carolinaierardi/my-r-coding/README.md

-# my-coding
+# hello world
-Coding in R, MATLAB and Python during course
+Coding in R, MATLAB and Python during years 1-2 of my BSc Neuroscience and Psychology at KCL

-This is a growing repository on which I am still working on